 The STI-AS in the originating SP (i.e., Service Provider A) first determines through service provider-specific means the legitimacy of the telephone number identity being used in the INVITE.
 The STI-AS then securely requests its private key from the SKS.

-The SKS provides the private key in the response, and the STI-AS signs the INVITE and adds an Identity header field per draft-ietf-stir-rfc4474bis using the Caller ID in the P-Asserted-Identity header field.
+The SKS provides the private key in the response, and the STI-AS signs the INVITE and adds an Identity header field per RFC 8224 using the Caller ID in the P-Asserted-Identity header field.

 The STI-AS passes the INVITE back to the SP A’s CSCF.